AlinaS13/AlinaS13/README.md

 🧠 I’m currently learning TS

-👩‍💻 I am involved in  freelance projects and I am open to considering collaboration proposals
+👩‍💻 I am involved in  freelance projects and I am open to cooperation proposals

 🤩 Your corporate website will go down in history!
 Just let my know